FrederikHartung/wortuhr/README.md

 ## License

-This project is open source.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

 ## Contributing